xebiarohan/spring-security/1_notes.md

     - Then servlet sends ServletResponse response object, then Servlet container changes this object back into HTTP/HTTPS response object and sends back to the browser.
     - Role of filters - All the requests and response between the client (browser) and the servlets are intercepted using the filters.
         - here we can add our logic
-        - Filters are part of the servlet contianer (web server)
+        - Filters are part of the servlet containers (web server)
         - Spring security uses these same filters to implement security

 8. Spring security internal flow
     - When the user enters a URL and hits enter
     - The request is received by the filters of Servlet container
-    - Then the filters checks for the given session id is there any Authentication object present in component called Security Context
+    - Then the filters checks for the given session id (JSessionID) is there any Authentication object present in component called Security Context
+    - If present then forwards the request to its specific servlet else
-    - Filters then extracts the user credentials from the request (from header or body based on the configuration)
+    - Filters extracts the user credentials from the request (from header or body based on the configuration)
-    - Converts the credetials into an Authentication object
+    - Converts the credetials into an Authentication object using Authentication interface (it has many implementation)
     - Authentication object contains fields like username, password, isAuthenticated, etc
     - At the time of object creation the isAuthenticated value is set to false.
-    - This Aithentication object is a common contract between all the components of Spring security
+    - This Authentication object is a common contract between all the components of Spring security

-    - The the filters sends this Authentication object to Authentication manager
+    - Then the filters sends this Authentication object to Authentication manager
     - Authentication manager sends the object further to Authentication provider
     - We can configure any Authentication provider as per our need
     - We can have more than 1 Authentication providers